 17 Comments

-1. blank DrGreenThumb says:
+1. DrGreenThumb says:

 To date there remains a dearth of evidence showing genetic modification poses any inherent risks.
 That does mean we should be complacent.
 We should improve regulatory oversight and institute clear testing guidelines for new genetically modified traits.
 However, we must acknowledge that the fears propagated by websites like this one have no basis in fact.

-2. blank Pressed Rat and Warthog says:
+2. Pressed Rat and Warthog says:

 ENSERR is a group with a political bias inherent in it’s name.